✽ About

 Exploring Visual Language

-Over the years, I have explored various painting techniques — acrylics, oils, and watercolours — to better understand how to translate their essence onto the canvas.
-More recently, I have been focusing on digital painting to expand how my work can live across different media platforms and creative outlets.
+Over time, I have explored different painting techniques—from acrylics and oils to watercolours—to better understand how to translate their presence into visual language.
+Lately, I have been focusing more on digital painting to explore new platforms and possibilities.

-Drawing plants and nature has sharpened my observation skills, allowing me to see them in more nuanced and sensitive ways.
-I am continually experimenting with different styles and embracing new methods to grow my visual language and creative vocabulary.
+Drawing nature has sharpened my attention to subtle details.
+It has helped me understand the visual world in more sensitive ways.
+I continue experimenting with new styles and techniques as a way to grow my creative vocabulary.

-During my undergraduate studies in Media and Communication in South Korea, I learned to blend creativity with strategic media practices, particularly within the advertising industry.
-I also collaborated with a client on a painting project for a restaurant interior, which later became a filming location.
-These experiences sparked my early understanding of how art and media intersect in real-world projects.
+While studying Media and Communication in South Korea, I learned to combine creative work with strategic thinking, especially within the advertising field.
+Around that time, I worked on a commissioned painting for a restaurant interior, which later became a filming location.
+That experience showed me how visual art can take shape in real environments.

 Chapter 3